borispovod/crypti-dapps-docs/MessagingDapp.md

 }
 ```

-Now we need valid signature of transaction, because we need to sign message bytes, modificate **getBytes** function to return message bytes:
+Now we need to generate a valid signature for each transaction.
+Each message will be signed in bytes, so we will modify the `getBytes` function to return our message in bytes as follows:

 ```js
 Message.prototype.getBytes = function (trs) {